June 15, 2020

 The frame house on Chase Avenue that was Snowden House received significant renewal work in the summer of 2017.
 Its first floor can now function as study space or program space for student clubs and organizations.

 Kenyon's physical collection of library books will be relocated in a storage building being constructed on the east edge of the athletic facilities on the south side of the Kokosing Gap Trail.
 The physical collection will be unavailable during the move, which will take place between June and August.
 Access to electronic resources will be unaffected.
-Following the move, students will go to the modular units on Ransom lawn to request books that will then be delivered to the Ransom lawn location.
-Faculty and staff will be able to submit book requests via the website and pick up the materials after they are delivered to the modular units.
+Following the move, faculty, staff and students will be able to submit book requests via the website and pick up the materials after they are delivered to the modular units.

 Other offices and services currently housed in the library will be relocated during the two-year construction of Kenyon Commons.
 Proposed locations include: